-A couple of months after the service, we had dinner with two of our closest friends whom we’ve known since college.
+A couple of months after the service, we had dinner in San Clemente with two of our closest friends whom we’ve known since college.
 We talked about their kids, also a boy and girl almost identical in ages to ours, trips they had planned and everything else except Jimmy.
 Not once in the two hours we spent with them did they ever mention Jimmy or ask us how we were doing.
 When Hilary and I got into our car to drive home we burst into tears.
 It was as though Jimmy no longer existed.

-This is juxtaposed with our good friends, Penny and Frank Dudek, who had us over for dinner every Saturday night for over a year and always encouraged us to talk about Jimmy and relive our favorite memories of him, and listened—and sometimes squirmed—about the many ways we approached our grief including our experiences with mediums, shamans and Indian guides.
+This is juxtaposed with our good friends, Penny and Frank, who had us over for dinner every Saturday night for over a year and always encouraged us to talk about Jimmy and relive our favorite memories of him, and listened—and sometimes squirmed—about the many ways we approached our grief including our experiences with mediums, shamans and Indian guides.